spthm/glio/README.md

 glio
 ====

-A python package for Gadget-like I/O.
+A Python package for Gadget-like I/O.